-“Don’t go out there, Clo.” one of the patrons cried.
+“Don’t go out there, Clo.” cried one of the patrons.

-The rrut lord Compton stepped forward.
+Lord Blaine immediatly protested.
 “This must not be!
 I am the lord of this town.
-If you wish for a sacrifice, I put myself forward on behalf of my…”
+If you wish for a sacrifice, then you take me…”

 The owner of the shop grinned nervously.
 “Well I guess this is the part where you eat me.”

 “Blech!
 Don’t make me vomit.
 We’re here to discuss compensation.”

 He nodded.
 “Of course, red lord.
 You are truly a divine being and must be treated in accordance with your divinity.”

 “Which is why I come to your little establishment.”
 I said.
 “Little Clo, what’s your best clothing for outdoor travel?”